NeoxaChain/Neoxa/README.md

 What is Neoxa?
 -----------------
 Neoxa is a blockchain that features assets and the ability to obtain cryptocurrency while playing games.
-While other cryptocurrencies use only Proof of Work(PoW), Neoxa uses PoW and Proof of Game(PoG).
-PoG is a new way for gamers to participate in blockchain technology, simply by playing games.
+Neoxa is a Proof of Work minable coin.
+Proof of Game is a new way for gamers to participate in blockchain technology, simply by playing games.
 Until now, the minable cryptocurrency communities and gaming communities have been separated by a graphic card shortage.
 With Neoxa, both these communities can come together and get a piece of the block.
 See the Neoxa whitepaper: https://www.neoxa.net/whitepaper

 Neoxa aims to allow gamers to play their favourite games and at the same time earn Neoxa as a reward.
 Majority of our developers have been gaming for years and have some exciting features to add within our gaming servers.
 How will we do it?
 Well... the beauty of PC Gaming and even console (Yes, we have a way to make this happen) is that modding is available to implement all the monitoring features we need to make our vision a reality.